Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 5, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, MLB picks on Thursday, Oct.
-2
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, CFB picks on Friday, October 3

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The Week 5 NFL schedule kicks off with an intriguing NFC West matchup on "Thursday Night Football."
-Two of the top three teams in the division clash when the 3-1 San Francisco 49ers take on the 3-1 Los Angeles Rams at SoFi Stadium in Inglewood, Calif.
-The other 3-1 team in the NFC West is the Seattle Seahawks.
-The 49ers will be without starting quarterback Brock Purdy (toe).
+Sunday's Week 5 NFL schedule will feature 12 games, including a matchup of two of the NFC's better teams when the Tampa Bay Buccaneers (3-1) take on the Seahawks (3-1) from Seattle.
+The Buccaneers may be without running back Bucky Irving, who is dealing with foot and shoulder issues.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-The 49ers are coming off a disappointing 26-21 loss to the Jacksonville Jaguars, while the Rams handed the Indianapolis Colts their first loss, 27-20.
-The sports schedule on Thursday also includes three MLB Wild Card matchups to consider on the best DFS apps.
+The Buccaneers are coming off a 31-25 loss to the Philadelphia Eagles, while the Seahawks beat the Arizona Cardinals 23-20.
+The sports schedule on Friday also includes five FBS college football matchups to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.